To connect Looker to Amazon Aurora, follow the instructions for connecting to MySQL on Amazon RDS, located on this documentation page.

 view file as shown below.
 This creates a subquery that is used at query time:

-For more details on Aurora replication, see this documentation from AWS.
+For more details on Aurora replication, see the AWS documentation.

 Looker’s ability to provide some features depends on whether the database dialect can support them.